HediWork/Data-Analysis-Projects-using-R-and-SAS/README.md

 😉 Hi, I'm Hedi.
 Hope you're well!

-#### These files are demonstrations of what I have learned from the Applied Statistics Undergraduate Program at U of T.🎖
+#### These files are demonstrations of what I have learned from the Applied Statistics Undergraduate Program at university.🎖